gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 He shouldn't do this.*
 His voice broke a little.

 **I have had a great life.
-Hard, yes, but genuinely, fully great.
+Hard one, yes, but genuinely, fully great.
 If today were my last day, I would have no remorse.
-My close friends know this about me!**
+My closest friends know this about me!**

 I understood why they were reacting this way.
 They know my life.